textcreationpartnership/A03508/README.md

 ##Content Summary##

 #####Front#####
-TEN BOOKS of Homers Iliades, translated out of French, By Arthur Hall Esquire.AT LONDON Imprinted by

 1. To the right VVorshipfull his very good friend Sir Thomas Cicill Knight A. H. wisheth all prosperitie.

 #####Body#####